waylaidwanderer/gemini-plays-pokemon-public/notepad.md

 - **Strength Push Mechanics:** When pushing a boulder, the player's character remains in place.
 The push is executed from an adjacent tile, and only the boulder moves.

 ## Current Puzzle: Victory Road 1F Main Barrier
-- **Analysis (Correction):** My previous hypotheses were based on a hallucinated western boulder switch.
-The map data confirms there is only one switch on this floor, at (18, 14), which controls the single barrier at (10, 13).
-The most plausible boulder to use is the one located at (15, 3).
-- **Hypothesis (Attempt #4):** Pushing the boulder from (15, 3) onto the switch at (18, 14) will clear the barrier at (10, 13), opening the path to the western side of the map and the ladder to 2F.
+- **Hypothesis:** Pushing the boulder from (15, 3) onto the switch at (18, 14) will clear the barrier at (10, 13), opening the path to the western side of the map and the ladder to 2F.
-- **Test Plan:**
-    1. Navigate to a position to push the boulder at (15, 3) south.
-    2. Maneuver the boulder south and east until it rests on the switch at (18, 14).
-    3. Verify that the barrier at (10, 13) has been cleared.
-    4. Navigate through the now-open path to the ladder at (2, 2) and ascend to Victory Road 2F.
+- **Status:** In progress.
+Pathing to the upper platform to begin the push sequence.

 # IV.
 Battle Intelligence
 ## A. Type Effectiveness Chart (OBSERVATION-ONLY)
 - **Super Effective (2x damage):**
-  - Electric > Flying
+  - Electric > Flying, Water
   - Water > Rock/Ground
-  - Ground > Rock/Ground
+  - Ground > Rock/Ground, Fire, Electric, Rock
+  - Ice > Ground, Grass, Flying, Dragon
+  - Flying > Fighting, Grass, Bug
+  - Fighting > Normal, Rock, Ice
 - **Not Very Effective (0.5x damage):**
-  - Normal !> Rock/Ground
+  - Normal !> Rock/Ground, Rock
 - **Immune (0x damage):**
   - Ground immune to Electric
   - Flying immune to Ground